 Rancho Guadalupe Dunes Preserve.

-Prior to my road trip, I’d read up on plenty of Pacific Coast Highway guides myself.
+Prior to my road trip, I’d read up on plenty of Pacific Coast Highway road trip itineraries myself.
 It absolutely blows my mind how no one seemed to ever mention about the magnificent sand dunes that are here!
 So between me and you, Rancho Guadalupe Dunes Preserve is a hidden gem that’s worth making a stopover.

 Perfect waves for surfing.